Second Light: Release and promotion

 In the United Kingdom, Second Light was released by Virgin on 30 May 1995; the label also released the album in other European countries, although the American edition did not follow until later in the year.
 In the UK, Virgin stocked it at £9.99 for a limited period to incite new buyers.
 The album debuted and peaked at number 37 on the UK Albums Chart, and stayed on the chart for seven non-consecutive weeks.
 It remains Dreadzone's most successful album, and as of February 2017, it has sold 81,182 copies in the UK.
 Four singles from Second Light reached the UK Singles Chart; "Zion Youth" and "Captain Dread" both reached number 49 in May and July 1995 respectively, while "Little Britain" reached number 20 in January 1996 and "Life, Love & Unity" reached number 56 that March.
 As a Top 20 hit, "Little Britain" was the band's breakthrough single, and they performed it on Top of the Pops.
-The song would also be used for the introduction of the weekly 'Nationwide Football League Highlights' programme in the mid to late 1990s.
+The song would also be used for the introduction of the weekly Football League Extra programme in the mid to late 1990s.

 The supporting tour for the album did not repeat its contents in the same fashion.
 Williams said: "If we played the album live, people would really not be excited.
 We have to give the audience something else."
 The live concerts featured vocalist Earl Sixteen and visual projections from Brand's brother Chris.
 The group intentionally sought a "no icons" and "no stars" stage presence, instead appearing silhouetted against a projection of Sabu from The Thief of Baghdad.
 Dreadzone developed a sizeable fan base of crusties who would frequent their concerts; the crustie-heavy audience at a December 1995 concert at Wolverhampton was described by Johnson as "like a Glastonbury tribe gone back home to the reservation of the winter."
 Writer Jon Dennis referred to Dreadzone as "crusty dance".